Brain Donation Resources for ADRCs

 - Meet your audience where they are.
 If possible, conduct annual evaluations in donors’ homes.
 Getting to and from your center may be a major barrier to participating in the brain donation program.

 - Communicate using a variety of methods.
 To maximize your reach and impact, present information in multiple ways.
 For example, potential donors with low literacy levels might not benefit from a written brochure.
 Use videos, infographics, and easy-to-read materials.
+NIA has created Outreach Pro, a tool to help you develop communication materials to engage the public, particularly traditionally underrepresented populations about brain donation and research participation.

 - Involve religious leaders from the community.
 People from different cultural and religious groups may be concerned about the religious implications of brain donation.
 Discuss brain donation with religious leaders and other prominent people in the community.
 Ask them to consider being part of your brain donation education program.